Our History

 1995

-The Panel reviewed the information provided by AF&PA to its member companies, as well as the aggregated data the member companies were required to report for inclusion in SFI’s Annual Progress Report to the public.
 In their first annual report the Panel stated, “We are convinced that the SFI is designed to achieve a genuine behavioral change in America’s commercial forestry practices, and that the effects will be both significant and positive for the future of America’s forest.”
-In their second annual report they expressed, “those panel members who have been involved throughout the process have become convinced that the majority of the forest products industry has genuinely committed to achieving the goals of the SFI.
+In their second annual report they asserted, “those panel members who have been involved throughout the process have become convinced that the majority of the forest products industry has genuinely committed to achieving the goals of the SFI.”

 Today, the SFI External Review Panel continues to provide ongoing independent review of SFI and its work (https://sfierp.org/).